m-alaiady/Abnormality-Detection-System-for-Network-Traffic/README.md

 - [License](#license)

 ## Overview
-This tool is designed for detecting abnormal behaviors in network traffic using the Unsupervised Isolation Forest algorithm.
+This tool is designed for detecting abnormal behaviors in network traffic using the unsupervised Isolation Forest algorithm.
 It intercepts network packets in real-time, analyzes them, and identifies suspicious activities that deviate from normal patterns.
 ### ScreenShot
 ![Screenshot](img/img-2.png)